resbaz/Introduction-to-programming-concepts-7Sept2016/12-plyr.md

 repetition.
 Repeating yourself will cost you time, both now and later, and potentially introduce some nasty bugs.

-We could write a new function that is flexible like `calcGDP`, but this also takes a substantial amount of effort and testing to get right.
+We could write a new function that potentially more flexible than `calcBirthYearAverage`, but this also takes a substantial amount of effort and testing to get right.

-The abstract problem we're encountering here is know as "split-apply-combine":
+The abstract problem we're encountering here is known as "split-apply-combine":

 ![Split apply combine](fig/splitapply.png)

-We want to *split* our data into groups, in this case continents, *apply* some calculations on that group, then optionally *combine* the results together afterwards.
+We want to *split* our data into groups, in this case education levels, *apply* some calculations on that group, then optionally *combine* the results together afterwards.